If you've ever felt the frustration of managing multiple online accounts, whether…

 Unlike Shopify, Square does not offer 24/7 phone support, and you’d have to go through the hassle of retrieving a code before speaking with their customer care representatives.

-Undoubtedly, at any time of day, you can send an email to Square.
-However, you’d receive a response within a 24-hour turnaround.
+You can undoubtedly email Square at any time of day.
+However, you’d receive a response within 24 hours.
 Equally, you can opt to post your query on “The Seller Community”- Square’s user forum.

 The forum is filled with Square merchants alongside customer representatives, who are often committed to assisting with questions.